-Our Los Angeles bankruptcy attorneys know this fact is compounded by what we know about divorce: It almost inevitably causes debt.
+Our Woodland Hills bankruptcy attorneys know this fact is compounded by what we know about divorce: It almost inevitably causes debt.

 In some cases‚ the only way to make a clean break is through a Chapter 7 bankruptcy‚ which will allow you to discharge not only the debts you incurred as result of the actual split‚ but your responsibility with regard to any credit card debt or medical bills racked up by your ex while you were together.